hunterphillips/cv/README.md

 **Solutions Engineer** @ [Brookdale Senior Living](https://www.brookdale.com/en.html) _(July 2018 - July 2019)_
 Ground-up redesign of an AngularJS web portal leading to over 2000 additional self-service requests per month

-- Presented new portal and led technical demo at a company-hosted meetup for local developer community
+- Led technical demonstration of the new portal at a company-hosted meetup for local developer community

 **Software Developer (Contract)** @ [Neurotargeting](https://www.linkedin.com/company/neurotargeting) _(May 2018 - June 2018)_
 Built an interface for physicians to monitor neural implant configurations, working in an AWS environment with PHP, MySQL